logo produced via intsharplogo_1_rev.yaml — output folder: logo, YAML, and GIF

 sharpening: true # optional per-field override

-Per-field sharpening: Each field can override the global sharpening setting by adding sharpening: true or sharpening: false.
-This allows comparing sharpened vs non-sharpened fields in the same simulation.
+Per-field sharpening: Each field can override the global sharpening on/off via sharpening: true/false, and optionally select a different sharpening method via sharpening_method.
+This allows comparing multiple sharpening algorithms in the same simulation.

 - 1D: